chaoren2357/PEER-ABAQUS-Process/README.md

 	```
   keys: '0@Step-1@Node PART-1-1.100@A1', '0@Step-1@Node PART-1-1.101@A1', '0@Step-1@Node PART-1-1.102@A1',...
   values:((0.0, 0.0), (0.0199999995529652, 0.000782696530222893), (0.0399999991059303, 0.00512317474931479), (0.0599999986588955, -0.0077408947981894),...)

-Attention that amplitude data is always in shape 1550*2, because I set the time interval of 0.02 seconds and the total length of 31 seconds.
-It can be modified in inp file.
+Attention that the output file in in the save interval and total time with the input seismic data.

 License
 =======